 Ansible can handle a lot of nodes from a single system over an SSH connection with the help of Ansible Playbooks.
 Playbooks are capable of performing multiple tasks, and they are in the YAML file format.

 Are you interested in learning DevOps from experts?
 Enroll in the DevOps Course in Bangalore provided by Intellipaat!

-Ad-hoc commands are used to do something quickly, and they are for, mostly, one-time use.
-Whereas, Ansible Playbook is used to perform repeated actions.
-There are scenarios where we want to use ad-hoc commands simply to perform a non-repetitive activity.
+Ad-hoc commands are used to do something quickly, and they are mostly for one-time use.
+Whereas Ansible Playbook is used to perform repeated actions.
+There are scenarios where we want to use ad-hoc commands to perform a non-repetitive activity.